Armenia and Azerbaijan accuse each other of violating Nagorno-Karabakh ceasefire

 The fighting is the worst since a 1991-94 war that killed about 30,000 people and ended with a ceasefire that has been violated repeatedly.

+“The humanitarian ceasefire is a significant first step but will not stand for a lasting solution,” the Turkish foreign ministry said in a statement.
+“Turkey will continue to stand by Azerbaijan in the field and at the table”.

-Additional reporting by Maria Tsvetkova in Moscow and Margarita Antidze in Tbilisi, Ezgi Erkoyun in Turkey and John Irish in Paris; Writing by Andrew Osborn; Editing by Mark Potter and Ros Russell
+Additional reporting by Maria Tsvetkova in Moscow and Margarita Antidze in Tbilisi, Ezgi Erkoyun in Turkey and John Irish in Paris; Writing by Andrew Osborn; Editing by Mark Potter, Ros Russell and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.